 - Non-PO-Related Purchases

-- A list of items and services that departments may purchase directly from the vendor without competitive bidding or issuance of a purchase order.
+- A list of items and services that departments may purchase directly from the supplier without competitive bidding or issuance of a purchase order.
 See Appendix: Non Purchase Order Related Payments.

 - Basis for Price

-- Explains how the vendor or contractor arrived at the dollar amount to charge the University when standard price list and catalogs are not available.
+- Explains how the supplier or contractor arrived at the dollar amount to charge the University when standard price list and catalogs are not available.

 - For the purposes of this policy, printing includes printing a project many times, and usually includes other requirements like design work, multi-colors, folding or stapling along with addressing and mailing of the end product.